Building Expertise & Enhancing Care Delivery

 A telecommunity for medical professionals who care for people affected by schizophrenia-spectrum disorders.
 A public service offered by the Best Practices in Schizophrenia Treatment (BeST) Center in NEOMED’s Department of Psychiatry.

-Will meet every Tuesday from Noon to 1 p.m.
+Meets every Tuesday from noon to 1 p.m.

 To learn more email SZconsult@neomed.edu.

 A telecommunity for Ohio’s Coordinated Specialty Care for First Episode Psychosis team members and other interested Ohio clinicians.
 A public service offered by the Best Practice for Schizophrenia Treatment (BeST) Center in NEOMED’s Department of Psychiatry and funded by the Ohio Department of Mental Health and Addiction Services.

 Meets the following Thursdays from noon – 1 p.m.:

 Dec.
 12, 2019